“Think about the images’ effects you want to cause on the viewer”

 Oftentimes in studios, simple white cubes are used just like chairs.
 They don’t distract from the model or fashion look, but they still allow to have more posing variations resp. interactions of the model and the seat.
 Other ways of using cubes are to just subtly break the infinite white background by placing one or more cubes behind or around the model.
 The symmetry of these objects adds a minimalistic impression to your photos and they can compose an exciting location to be rather calm and neat.
 Needless to say, it is possible to use coloured cubes and accent whichever aspect you want to show by that.

 Mirrors are symbols for (self-)reflection and cognition.
 They are also helping to create an impression of a deeper room sometimes.
-Depending on the angle of photographing the mirror and its surrounding, surreal duplications may evolve and make the image very interesting.
+Depending on the angle of photographing the mirror and its surroundings, surreal duplications may evolve and make the image very interesting.
 A doubled model is another beautiful stylistic device, however, you should be aware of the fact that the time for retouching doubles as well.

 7. Vehicles, e.g. cars, bikes